kate102/CV/README.md

 * Junior full stack developer and recent graduate from [Makers Academy](https://makers.tech/)
 * BSc. and MSc. in computing
 * Several years as a professional programmer writing trading systems
-* Director and lead designer of design and build company [102 Interiors London](www.102interiors.co.uk).
+* Director and lead designer of design and build company [102 Interiors London](http://www.102interiors.co.uk/).

 ### Background

-I chose to leave the tech industry to concentrate on my family and am now at a point in my life when I am able to return.
-I find construction, both virtual and physical, immensely satisfying but feel that I have reached a would like to be in an industry that continues to grow.
+I chose to leave the tech industry to concentrate on my family, and set up a kitchen design and build company so that I could work from home.
+I am now at a point in my life when I can become a fulltime developer again and have attended a coding bootcamp to learn the skills that are relevant to the industry as it is now.
+I find construction, both virtual and physical, immensely satisfying and look forward to working in an ever evolving environment again.

-### Projects

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]

-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

 ### Skills

+## Technical Skills

+* On the course I have written projects in `Ruby` using the `Rails` Framework, `JavaScript` using `JQuery`.
+* To test my ability to pick up a new languages quickly, I wrote FizzBuzz in `Java` and `Pyton`.
+* Views are written in `HTML` and `CSS` and communication with the database is carried out using `sql`.
+* `GitHub` is our repository, we use `Travis` for continous integration `(CI)` and `Heruko` for deployment.
+* `TDD` is carried out using `RSpec`, `Sinatra` or `Jasmine`.
+* We follow `Agile` to ensure that we work effectively in the teams  with daily `Standups` and `Retros` and two day `Sprints`, `timeboxing` problems as they arise.
+* Project management is achieved using `Trello`.

+## Soft Skills

 #### Excellent Communicator
-As the site manager for the kitchen design business I ran teams of up to 20 contractors for any one job.
-It was vital that no man-days were lost due to poor communication, so I introduced management tools more usually seen in a corporate world.
-We all had a project planning app on our phones and we installed a, low tech, white board on site for clients and contractors to highlight issues and post reminders.
-Every Friday night I would email each client with a Friday-Night-Update.
-This FNU would detail what had been achieved during the week, any problems and the proposed solutions.
-It would also list what the work was for the coming week, anything I needed from the client and any inconvenience that they might expect.
+For 102 Interiors I managed teams of up to 20 contractors on any one site.
+Meetings are an anathema in the domestic contraution industry so I had to find ways to ensure that the trades worked in harmony and that every one knew what everyone else was doing and when.
+I introduced white boards, `Asana` project managment app and made lots of tea.

 #### Analytical Thinker
 All of my roles have had an analytical element.
-I thrive on mathematical challenges from developing the code to produce an informative and easy to read data analysis report to determining the most efficient flow of subterranean waste pipes in a kitchen development.
+I thrive on mathematical challenges from developing clean code to produce an informative and easy to read data analysis report to determining the most efficient flow of subterranean waste pipes in a kitchen development.

 #### Design & Detail Person
 In code and kitchen design there can be a conflict between aesthetic and functionality.
 It is important that both are respected as both are achievable with some thought.
 An ugly but functioning environment is as unsatisfactory as a beautiful solution that only manages a subset of the requirements.
-While this is obvious with a kitchen it is also true in terms of data presentation, and of the read ability of the code.

 #### Thorough Implementer
-All of the roles that I have held have required unit testing.
-Practical examples are easy to relate to, not testing the under-floor heating before laying the marble floor could be an expensive mistake, but at least you would know where the problem was.
+All of the roles that I have held have required thorough testing.
+Practical examples are easy to relate to, not testing the under-floor heating before laying the marble floor could be an expensive mistake.
 Knowing that each part of a development, code or otherwise, has been tested thoroughly makes me calm and confident.

 #### Enthusiast
 From starting a new project to learning to water ski, I grab every challenge with both hands.
-I decided change careers and take a leap into wherever Makers Academy took me because I need to be stimulated and hate to be bored.

 ### Education